Texas-Style Brisket

 Instructions

-This recipe, as featured in our cookbook, Weber’s Ultimate Barbecue, will ensure you end up with a brisket that your friends and family will rave out.
+This recipe, as featured in our cookbook, Weber’s Ultimate Barbecue, will ensure you end up with a brisket that your friends and family will rave about.

 - Using a very sharp knife, round off the corners of the brisket.
-Make sure the brisket has no 90 degree angles.
-This will help the heat to move aerodynamically across the meat.
-Trim the fat on the fatty side of the brisket to about 8 mm thick but no less.
+Make sure the brisket has no 90-degree angles.
+This helps the heat to move aerodynamically across the meat.
+Trim the fat on the fatty side of the brisket to about 8 mm thick, but no less.

-- On the meatier side, remove the web-like membrane covering the meat so the coarsely grained meat underneath is visible.
+- On the meatier side, remove the web-like membrane covering the surface so the coarsely grained meat underneath is visible.

-- Remove any hard clumps of fat on either side of the brisket.
-Note the section shaped like a wedge between the point and flat.
-Be sure to cut away most of that fat.
+- Remove any hard clumps of fat from either side of the brisket.
+Note the wedge-shaped section between the point and flat; be sure to cut away most of that fat.
 If you don’t, that fat will never melt (render).

-- Arrange two sheets of 90 cm long pink butcher’s paper side by side and overlapping.
-Fill a spray bottle with the vinegar and water and spray the brisket all over.
+- Arrange two sheets of 90 cm-long pink butcher’s paper side by side, overlapping slightly.
+Fill a spray bottle with the vinegar and water mixture, and spray the brisket all over.
 Transfer the brisket, fatty side up, to the centre of the paper.
-Fold one long side of the paper over the brisket, bring each side in and over, then roll it up until wrapped and sealed (like a burrito).
+Fold one long side of the paper over the brisket, bring each short side in and over, then roll it up until wrapped and sealed (like a burrito).

 - At that point, the internal temperature should be 94° to 96°C in the flat and 98° to 99°C in the point, though tenderness is a more important indicator of doneness.
-The amount of time depends on the breed of cattle and other characteristics of the meat.
+The total cooking time depends on the breed of cattle and other characteristics of the meat.
 A common mistake is taking the brisket off too early.

 - Transfer the brisket, still wrapped in the butcher's paper, to a dry, insulated cooler or turned-off oven.
 Close the cooler or oven and let the meat rest for 2 to 4 hours.
-Don’t skip this step.
-It helps loosen the muscles and absorb moisture back into the brisket.
+Don’t skip this step!
+It helps loosen the muscles and allows moisture to reabsorb into the brisket.
 The ideal serving temperature of the brisket is 60° to 63°C.

 - Unwrap the brisket and set it on a cutting board, being careful to keep the precious meat juices in the butcher's paper.
 Starting with the flat, cut the brisket across the grain into thin slices.